KartikeSingh/discord-pagination-advanced/README.md

 npm i discord-pagination-advanced
 ```

-# What ?
+# What is it?
 An package to easily create pagination not only for embeds but also for simple string messages, with buttons.

-# Why ?
+# Why use this?
-- fast and advanced.
+- Fast & Advanced
-- Easy and customizable.
+- Easy & Customizable
+- Good for both beginners & pros

 # How ?
 ```js